 - Get into groups of two or three and reflect together.
 Choose one question and go deep for about 15 minutes: What caught your imagination in the story you heard?
 Where did you see God at work in the storyteller’s life?
 What difference did Jesus make in your life this week?

 - Come back together and share.
 Convene the larger group again for ten minutes to talk about the experience.
 Answer the question, What was this like to do?

 - Hear podcasts of several of the testimonies shared at Luther Seminary.
 Speakers include Alan Padgett, Dwight Zscheile, Rolf Jacobson, Kelly Sherman Conroy, Katie Langston, Dave Scherer, Seth Biwul, and Lois Malcolm.

-- Download this infographic that walks you through the entire practice.
+- Copy this infographic (below) that walks you through the entire practice.